Earthquake: Seismic wave arrival

 As a consequence, the first waves of a distant earthquake arrive at an observatory via the Earth's mantle.

-On average, the kilometer distance to the earthquake is the number of seconds between the P- and S-wave times 8.
+On average, the kilometer distance to the earthquake is the number of seconds between the P- and S wave arrival times, multiplied by 8.
 Slight deviations are caused by inhomogeneities of subsurface structure.
 By such analysis of seismograms, the Earth's core was located in 1913 by Beno Gutenberg.

-S-waves and later arriving surface waves do most of the damage compared to P-waves.
-P-waves squeeze and expand the material in the same direction they are traveling, whereas S-waves shake the ground up and down and back and forth.
+S waves and later arriving surface waves do most of the damage compared to P waves.
+P waves squeeze and expand the material in the same direction they are traveling, whereas S waves shake the ground up and down and back and forth.

 Location and reporting

 Earthquakes are not only categorized by their magnitude but also by the place where they occur.
 The world is divided into 754 Flinn–Engdahl regions (F-E regions), which are based on political and geographical boundaries as well as seismic activity.
 More active zones are divided into smaller F-E regions whereas less active zones belong to larger F-E regions.

 Standard reporting of earthquakes includes its magnitude, date and time of occurrence, geographic coordinates of its epicenter, depth of the epicenter, geographical region, distances to population centers, location uncertainty, several parameters that are included in USGS earthquake reports (number of stations reporting, number of observations, etc.), and a unique event ID.

 Although relatively slow seismic waves have traditionally been used to detect earthquakes, scientists realized in 2016 that gravitational measurement could provide instantaneous detection of earthquakes, and confirmed this by analyzing gravitational records associated with the 2011 Tohoku-Oki ("Fukushima") earthquake.